khaors/geocompr/main.md

 ### Vector attribute aggregation

-Aggregation operations summarize datasets by a grouping variables, which can be either another attribute column or a spatial object.
+Aggregation operations summarize datasets by a 'grouping variable' (typically an attribute column) or a spatial object.
 Imagine we would like to calculate the number of people per continent.
-Fortunately, our `world` dataset has the necessary ingredients, with the `pop` column containing the population per country and the grouping variable `continent`.
+The `world` dataset contains the necessary ingredients, with the `pop` column containing the population per country and the grouping variable `continent`.
+Aggregation in this context finding the `sum()` of country populations for each continent.
-In base R this can be done with `aggregate()` as follows:
+In base R this is done with `aggregate()` as follows:

 ```r